Introduction

 object and typically does not need to be altered.

 It is however important to know that by default a spin-dependent clustering of the molecule into overlapping clusters is performed (for details check here).
 This is an extremely accurate approximation especially at high field, however in some cases this might not be wanted.
-In these cases you can set the attribute solve_exactly=True
+In these cases you can set the attribute perform_clustering=False

 , such that the spectrum of the entire molecule is calculated at once and symmetries will be exploited where applicable, but no approximations are made.
 Note that this can lead to a significant increase in runtime, so typically it is more advisable to increase the size of the clusters instead.
 To do so the attribute max_cluster_size